sandeepkv93/distributed-systems-visualizer/README.md

 ## 🎯 Usage

-### Basic Workflow

-1. **Choose a Concept**: Select from the available distributed systems concepts on the home page
+1. Pick a topic from the home page or Topics menu.
-2. **Select a Scenario** (Optional): Pick a pre-built scenario from the control panel to see specific behaviors
+2. Choose a scenario or use manual controls.
-3. **Control Playback**: Use play/pause/step controls to navigate through the simulation
+3. Use "Read the theory" for the long-form article.
-4. **Interact**: Click nodes to fail/recover them, trigger elections, or add client requests
-5. **Ask Questions**: Use the "Ask Claude" feature to get explanations about what's happening
+4. Ask Claude for explanations or quizzes.

 ### Enabling AI Explanations